What is the AUUMM Good Offices program?

 As with any concern or conflict, the best time to seek assistance is before the issue gets out of hand.
 Early contacts enable the musician to share his or her perceptions of a situation with the Good Officer, consider options, look at the possible implications of actions or decisions, and discuss a plan.
 Good officers are also available to interact with AUUMM members at any point of a disagreement or a conflict to provide support and assistance.

-What Does a Good Officer Do?
+What Do Good Officers Do?

-He or she will listen to the AUUMM member’s issue objectively, provide support for the fellow musician, explore alternatives, review the AUUMM Code of Professional Practice and the Professional Rights Procedure, and suggest methods for mutual communication with the appropriate persons involved.
-She or he might be able to recommend resources through the UUA, the district, or AUUMM to the musician.
+They will listen to the AUUMM member’s issue objectively, provide support for the fellow musician, explore alternatives, review the AUUMM Code of Professional Practice and the Professional Rights Procedure, and suggest methods for mutual communication with the appropriate persons involved.
+They might be able to recommend resources through the UUA, the district, or AUUMM to the musician.
 In the event of a personal crisis, the Good Officer may recommend personal counseling or suggest a skilled or trusted professional who can offer assistance.
 Information that is shared with the Good Officer is treated confidentially.
 Most Good Officers are not trained mediators and do not solve the problem for the musician.
 Their primary obligation is to provide support to the musician who made the contact.
 Good Officers generally do not contact others involved in the issue.
 If practical and requested by the musician, a Good Officer may attend a meeting with the musician and provide perspective in working toward a suitable solution or resolution with others who are involved.

 How Do I Contact An AUUMM Good Officer?